 Prevalence of Underage Drinking in New Jersey

-How Common is Underage Drinking at the Jersey Shore?
+How Common is Underage Drinking in New Jersey?

 The Centers for Disease Control recently published a fact sheet outlining a number of sobering statistics about underage drinking.
 Drinking to excess kills over 4,300 underage drinkers annually.
 The personal toll that these deaths take on families is inestimable.
 The cost to the US economy has exceeded $24 billion since 2010.
 Shockingly, even though people under 21 are not permitted to drink, underage drinkers consume a full 11% of all alcohol consumed in the United States.
 The CDC estimates that over ninety (90) percent of this alcohol is consumed through binge drinking.
 Underage drinking has led to over a hundred thousand emergency room visits for conditions linked to alcohol since 2013.